chariotsolutions/aws-examples/cloudtrail_aggregation/stage-3/README.md

 The file [table.ddl](table.ddl) contains the DDL to create this table.
-You must edit this file before use, raplacing `MY_BUCKET` with your actual S3 bucket (you may also change the table name, which is also used as the bucket prefix) from `cloudtrail_athena` to something else.
+You must edit this file before use, raplacing `MY_BUCKET` with your actual S3 bucket (you may also change the table name, which is also used as the bucket prefix from `cloudtrail_athena` to something else).
 After editing, use the Athena Console to create the table.

 You'll note that this table definition does not contain struct fields or arrays, unlike the AWS-provided DDL for accessing raw CloudTrail data.
 Instead, these fields are turned into stringified JSON, and must be parsed for use.

-## Creating the Partition
+## Creating a Partition

 Each monthly partition in the long-lived table is created using a separate Athena query.
 The specific steps are: